johnlundy94/VerdantVisionsAdminWebsite/README.md

 ## Description

-Verdant Visions Admin is an SAAS addon to the client-facing site, Verdant Visions Landscaping.
+Verdant Visions Admin is a platform addon to the client-facing site, Verdant Visions Landscaping.
 This admin dashboard allows admins to manage and communicate with clients who submit quotes via the Verdant Visions Landscaping website.
 The system facilitates real-time communication and efficient quote management through a combination of React, Material UI, and AWS services.

 ## Features